Nizami Street: History

-In 1911, an operetta building, where the Azerbaijan State Academic Opera and Ballet Theater is located (Nizami 95), was constructed on the other corner of the crossroads by the order of industrialist Mayilov and by the project of G. Termikelov and N. Bayev.
-In the same year an apartment house near the building of the operetta (Nizami 93) and a four-storeyed residential house on the corner of Mariinskaya Street (Nizami 48), which is called “Naghiyev’s house” as all other buildings of the oil magnate, were projected and constructed by architect Jozef Ploshko by the order of Musa Naghiyev.
+In 1911, an operetta building, now housing the Azerbaijan State Academic Opera and Ballet Theater (Nizami 95), was constructed at the intersection by order of industrialist Mayilov and designed by G. Termikelov and N. Bayev.

+In the same year, an apartment house near the building of the operetta (Nizami 93) and a four-storey residential house on the corner of Mariinskaya Street (Nizami 48), known as “Naghiyev’s house”, were designed and constructed by architect Jozef Ploshko for Musa Naghiyev.
 This house is considered one of the best creations of Jozef Ploshko.

-A house, where academician Lev Landau, laureate of the Nobel Prize, was born in 1924, was constructed on the corner of Krasnovodskaya Street (later Krasnoarmeyskaya, now Samad Vurgun Street).
+A house where the Nobel Prize laureate academician Lev Landau was born in 1924 was constructed on the corner of Krasnovodskaya Street (later Krasnoarmeyskaya, now Samad Vurgun Street).

-In 1912, on the other side of the crossroad with Mariinskaya Street, a four-storeyed apartment house (Nizami 50) was constructed by the project of architects G.Termikelov and Haji Gasimov, by the order of Taghiyev brothers.
+In 1912, on the other side of the crossroad with Mariinskaya Street, a four-storey apartment house (Nizami 50) was constructed according to the design of architects G.Termikelov and Haji Gasimov for the Taghiyev brothers.

-In 1925, the street was renamed to Fizuli Street, in honour of Mahammad Fuzuli – a great Azerbaijani poet of the 16th century, and was called so until 1962, with slight breaks from 1939 to 1940, when the street was renamed to Krasnopresnenskaya Street.
-Since 1962, the street is called Nizami Street.
+In 1925, the street was renamed to Fuzuli Street in honour of the 16th-century Azerbaijani poet Mahammad Fuzuli and retained this name until 1962, with brief interruptions from 1939 to 1940, when the street was renamed Krasnopresnenskaya Street.
+Since 1962, the street has been called Nizami Street.

-In 1932–1934, a complex of buildings of the State Bank of the Azerbaijan SSR (Nizami 87 and 89) was constructed by the project of A.Dubov, on the corner of Torgovaya and Bolshaya Morskaya Streets (later Kirov Avenue, now Bul-Bul Avenue).
+In 1932–1934, a complex of buildings of the State Bank of the Azerbaijan SSR (Nizami 87 and 89) was constructed on the corner of Torgovaya and Bolshaya Morskaya Streets (later Kirov Avenue, now Bul-Bul Avenue), according to designs by A. Dubov.

-In 1949, two magnificent residential houses called “oilmen’s houses” (Nizami 66 and 83), projected by famous architects Mikayil Huseynov and Sadig Dadashov, were built on the other corners of “Landau’s house” crossroad.
-German captives captivated during the Great patriotic War were used as labor force in construction of these buildings.
+In 1949, two residential houses known as the “oilmen’s houses” (Nizami 66 and 83), designed by architects Mikayil Huseynov and Sadig Dadashov, were built at the intersection near “Landau’s house”.
+German prisoners of war captured during the Great Patriotic War were used as labour in the construction of these buildings.

-In 1952–1954, the following “General development plan of the city for a period from 1976” was developed by creative membership of the State Project Institution.
-Namely, according to this plan, residential houses were being constructed in the architecture of which are used elements of constructivism, in the territory of the State Bank right up to intersection with Richard Sorge Street.
+In 1952–1954, a “General Development Plan of the City for a Period up to 1976” was developed by the staff of the State Project Institution.
+According to this plan, residential houses that used constructivist design elements were constructed in the area of the State Bank extending to the intersection with Richard Sorge Street.

 In 1966, a new “Nasimi” park named after the prominent Azerbaijani poet of the 14th century Imadaddin Nasimi, was laid out on the corner of Nizami and Samad Vurgun Streets.
 In 1978, on the eve of celebration of the 600th anniversary of the poet, a monument to the poet was installed in the center of the park, a sculpture of which was made of bronze and installed on a granite pedestal.
 In 2008, a reconstruction of the park began.